tastybug/zettelkasten/catalog/gcp/gcp-identities-and-permissions.md

 # IAM

 Identity and access management deals with the question of who is allowed to do what.
 You assign principals to roles, which gives you a policy.

-## Principals
+## Principals: "subject"

 IAM supports a variety of principals and means of identity management:
 * google account (me@google.com)